 Abstract

-The Cancer Genome Atlas (TCGA) is a large longitudinal database of cancer patients with varying cancer types (The Cancer Genome Atlas Program, 2019).
+The Cancer Genome Atlas (TCGA) is a large longitudinal database of cancer patients with various cancer types (The Cancer Genome Atlas Program, 2019).
 This study performed survival analysis, log-rank scoring, and Cox proportional hazard models comparing copy number variation in ovarian cancer patients from the TCGA repository.
-Data wrangling was performed initially in Alteryx Designer and secondary data cleansing and analysis was performed in RStudio.
+Data mining? (maybe be better word) was performed initially in Alteryx Designer and secondary data cleansing and analysis was performed in RStudio.
 Stratification was performed on copy number variation showing alignments of deletion, normal, and duplication.
 Results found 3 genes; COL12A1, COL4A3BP, and COL5A3, within statistical significance regarding survival and copy number variation abnormalities.
 This study provides further evidence that collagen genetics have multiple effects on tumors in ovarian cancer regarding survival.

 Introduction

 The Cancer Genome Atlas (TCGA) has analyzed over 20,000 cancer observations across 33 different cancer types (Liu et al., 2018).
-TCGA has been a colossal repository of genetic information pertaining to various cancer types with multiple publications emanating from this database alone, including some discoveries in ovarian cancer.
+TCGA has been a colossal repository of genetic information pertaining to various cancer types with multiple publications emanating from this database alone, including novel discoveries regarding ovarian cancer.

-Ovarian cancer has a relative survival risk of 80% and is also considered the most lethal gynecological cancer type (Cancer.org, 2014).
-One of the factors in ovarian cancer outcomes is the role of collagen (Xu et al., 2019).
+Ovarian cancer has a relative survival risk of 80% and is considered the most lethal gynecological cancer type (Cancer.org, 2014).
+One factor gaining mention in the scientific literature demonstrated to impact ovarian cancer outcomes is the role of collagen (Xu et al., 2019).
 Collagen has been studied to some extent as various mechanisms have been discovered with regards to function in ovarian tumors, however, more research is needed (Ricciardelli & Rodgers, 2006).

-In this study, Kaplan-Meier survival analysis (KM), log-rank tests, and Cox-proportional hazard modeling is performed on patient copy number variation (CNV) mutations in 55 different collagen genes in ovarian cancer from the TCGA database.
-There are 55 null hypotheses which state there are no statistical differences in survival in ovarian cancer patients with any of the 55 collagen genes based on CNV stratification.
+In this study, Kaplan-Meier survival analysis (KM), log-rank tests, and Cox-proportional hazard modeling was performed on patient copy number variation (CNV) mutations in 55 different collagen genes in ovarian cancer from the TCGA database.
+There are 55 null hypotheses which state there are no statistical differences in survival of ovarian cancer patients with any of the 55 collagen genes based on CNV stratification.
 The alternative 55 hypotheses states that there is a statistical difference in survival in ovarian cancer patients regarding CNV.
 For survival analysis the dependent variable is the time to event, death, or loss of contact while independent variables are gene copy numbers.

 Survival analysis is essential in gene exploration as we can potentially refine medical treatment for a more individualized approach with the objective to decrease morbidity and mortality.